snowplow-archive/snowplow.github.com/_posts/2016-01-02-snowplow-r75-long-legged-buzzard-released.md

 <h2 id="roadmap-etc">5.
 Roadmap and contributing</h2>

-We welcome any contributions of webhook adapters for other services - for details on getting started, please see [How to integrate a webhook into Snowplow][webhook-contributing].
+We welcome any contributions of webhook adapters for other services - for details on getting started, see our wiki page [How to integrate a webhook into Snowplow][webhook-contributing].
 Please note that contributing will require some experience in Scala at this time.

 Similarly, if you would like to sponsor the Snowplow team to build a webhook adapter, do [get in touch][sponsorship-contact]!